-Does the Whole Family Need Life Insurance?
+Does Whole Family Need Life Insurance?

 Stay-at-home moms and dads sometimes have lower incomes, but don’t underestimate the financial value a stay-at-home spouse can bring to your household.
 Stop and think about the cost of replacing all the services often performed by stay-at-home moms and dads.
 How much does childcare cost in your area?
 How about house cleaning services or the cost of a provider that can transport your kids to youth sports events, karate, or dance classes?
-Now multiply the cost by 20 years, the time your kids will be dependents.
+Now multiply the cost by 20 years, when your kids will be dependent.

 Over a more extended time, you may be able to measure the financial contribution of a stay-at-home parent in the hundreds of thousands of dollars.
 Purchasing life insurance for stay-at-home spouses may not be everyone’s first instinct.
 Still, a family that plans and prepares for the unexpected is more ready if the worst-case situation happens.

 Life insurance for kids may be the most affordable choice of all.
 Life insurance can be essential if your kids have student loans and you’ve cosigned.
 Age is a significant factor in the cost of life insurance, so kids have us all beat when it comes to premium costs.
 However, you can’t overlook the value of coverage.
 A life insurance policy purchased now can guarantee low rates for your children for the rest of their lives.
 Some policies also have limited periods for premiums, meaning the policy payments stop after a set number of years, and the coverage remains in place for a lifetime.